marie-caro/My-Lib/README.md

 + my_strlen: find the length of a string.
 + my_strcpy: copy a string into another.
 + my_strcmp: compare two strings || different from the original strcmp -> this function returns false if both strings are different and true if they are the same.
++ how_many_rows: given a string that represents any kind of rectangle, count how manys rows there are.
++ read_file: read a file and store its content into an array.